TheManuelML/Web-fuzzer/README.md

 # Directory enumeration
-Script that enumerates directories in a domain using a dictionary.
+Linux script that enumerates directories in a domain using a dictionary.
 Create a blacklist to exclude specific status codes.
 Up to 30 searches every 10 seconds.

 ## Prepare
 ```